radical-cybertools/radical.entk/doc/installation.rst

 The MongoDB server is used to store and retrieve operational data during the execution of an application using RADICAL-Pilot.
-The MongoDB server must be reachable on **port 27017** from **both**, the host that runs the Ensemble MD Toolkit application and the host that executes the MD tasks, i.e., the HPC cluster (see blue arrows in the figure above).
+The MongoDB server must be reachable on **port 27017** from **both**, the host that runs the Ensemble Toolkit application and the host that executes the MD tasks, i.e., the HPC cluster (see blue arrows in the figure above).
 In our experience, a small VM instance (e.g., Amazon AWS) works exceptionally well for this.